GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_interface_wiki.md

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_zoom.mp4"></video>
 ___

-## Toolbox & Toolbars
+## The Processing Toolbox

-All the functionality, tools and applications of QGIS are organised in the Toolbox.
+All the functionality, tools and applications of QGIS are organised in the __Processing toolbox__.
 If you ever need to find a tool, or an algorithm, you can open the toolbox and use the search function to find it.